-MATTHEW BONIFACIO (Director, Producer; Jonathan) Matthew’s directorial feature film debut, Lbs., was an official selection of the 2004 Sundance Film Festival and was nominated for the Alfred P. Sloan Award.
+MATTHEW BONIFACIO (Director, Producer; Jonathan): Matthew Bonifacio’s directorial feature film debut, Lbs., was an official selection of the 2004 Sundance Film Festival and was nominated for the Alfred P. Sloan Award.
 Lbs., co-written and produced by Matthew, had a limited release in 2010 with the #1 per-screen-average in the country its opening weekend.
 The film went on to play in seven cities, earned a 90% Fresh rating by Top Critics on Rotten Tomatoes, and was selected by Bilge Ebiri as a New York Magazine Critics’ Pick.
 In 2011, Lbs. was nominated for the John Cassavetes Award at the Film Independent Spirit Awards.

-Matthew directed and produced his second feature film, Amexicano (co-starring Raul Castillo), which made its world premiere at the 2007 Tribeca Film Festival.
+Matthew directed and produced his second feature film, Amexicano (Raul Castillo’s feature film debut), which made its world premiere at the 2007 Tribeca Film Festival.
 The film had a limited theatrical release and was highly praised by critics from Variety, The New York Times, Village Voice, and New York Daily News.

-The Quitter, Matthew’s fourth feature, marked his first film as an actor and director.
-The Quitter had an exclusive theatrical engagement in 2014 at Regal Cinemas in Times Square in 2014, and received positive reviews in The New York Times, New York Daily News, The Huffington Post, Film Journal International and many others.
+The Quitter, Matthew’s most recent feature film, marked his first film as an actor and director.
+The Quitter had an exclusive theatrical engagement with Regal Cinemas in 2014, and received positive reviews in The New York Times, New York Daily News, The Huffington Post, Film Journal International and many others.
 The Quitter was picked-up by Cinetic Media’s FilmBuff and released across all platforms (iTunes, Amazon, VUDU, GooglePlay).
 HULU acquired and released The Quitter for streaming.
-The Quitter made its Television debut on PBS in 2016.
+The Quitter made its Television debut on PBS/WNET.

 Matthew’s award-winning short films have screened at the Tribeca Film Festival (2006, 2011, 2012, 2013), Palm Springs International Shortfest, Aspen Shortsfest, Florida Film Festival, Williamstown Film Festival, Nantucket Film Festival, Maui Film Festival, Heartland Film Festival, Sarasota Film Festival, and many others.

 His short film The Watering Hole won the first-ever Tropfest@Tribeca Film Festival.
 A jury of Naomi Watts, Matt Dillon, Darren Aronofsky, Caroline Baron, Famke Janssen, Anthony Lapaglia, and Charles Randolph selected it as the winner.